JRHutson/flexible-jekyll/_posts/2017-04-06-GA-Final-Project.markdown

 [View the Github Repository](https://github.com/JRHutson/dui_rate_vs_transit)

-When searching for datasets to work with for a class final project, I discovered that the City of Los Angeles Open Data Portal contains LAPD arrest records going back to 2010.
-A dataset with over a million rows made and appealing starting point to hone my Data Science skills.
-After browsing the data and noting the frequency of DUI incidents compared to other crimes, I decided to focus on those data points specifically.

-Los Angeles attempts to rebuild an effective mass transit system have fascinated me since I moved to the city.
-I decided to combine this longstanding interest with my newly found dataset and explore whether there was any measurable impact on DUI incidents when there is a viable Mass Transit alternative available.
+Final Project completed for General Assembly Python course in fall of 2019.
+Exploratory Data Analysis attempts to identify any correlation between the availability of Mass Transit Alternatives and the rate of DUI arrests along 6 freeway segments in Los Angeles.

-The Jupyter Notebook (linked above and in the Github Repo) follows my process to clean the data, identify additional datasets that I needed and test my hypothesis that the rate of DUI's would be lower on freeways that parallel a Metro Rail line.
+The Jupyter Notebook (linked above and in the Github Repo) follows my process to clean the data, isolate relevant data points and identify additional datasets that I needed and test my hypothesis that the rate of DUI's would be lower on freeways that parallel a Metro Rail line.